grate-driver/grate/Assembler-syntax.md

 #### .asm section

 Defines the actual vertex assembler.
-Instruction consists of the "EXEC" preamble, modifiers given in parens, one vector operation and one scalar operation.
+Instruction consists of the "EXEC" preamble, modifiers given in parens, one vector operation and one scalar operation, a termination semicolon.

 Preamble: